Isle of Benbecula

 Books and maps about the Uists and the Hebrides are available to buy online.

-The Heb - Race on the Edge (an accessible multi-discipline Adventure Race Solos and Pairs) will be held over 2 days from 1 to 2 September 2018.
-Participants will be biking, running and kayaking up and down North Uist, Benbecula, South Uist and Eriskay.
+The Heb - Race on the Edge (an accessible multi-discipline Adventure Race Solos and Pairs) is due to be held in May 2021.
+Participants will be biking, running and kayaking up and down North Uist, Benbecula and South Uist.
 See photos and latest info on Facebook.

-Eilean Dorcha Festival - Benbecula's annual family friendly music festival is on 27 - 28 July 2018.
+Eilean Dorcha Festival - Benbecula's family friendly music festival is planned for 23 - 25 July 2021.

 The administrative centre of these islands.
 In terms of population and commerce, it is probably second only to Stornoway, the capital of the Western Isles.
 Its size is due to the presence of the base which supports the military rocket range.
 Facilities in the town include garage, car hire, general stores, bakery, post office, Bank of Scotland, etc.